le717/PatchIt/Documentation/PiP Format.md

 the game and not the files.
 So, if your archive is laid out like *MyMod1.zip\MyMod1\GAMEDATA* and your game is located at *C:\Program Files\LEGO Racers*, it will be installed as *C:\Program Files\LEGO Racers\MyMod1\**.
 The same goes for files that are scattered in the root of the archive.
 If *ENGLISH.SRF* is located in the root of the archive, it will be installed to *C:\Program Files\LEGO Racer\ENGLISH.SRF*
-**PatchIt!** does not and will never attempt to pull all the files from a subfolder or scattered files and attempt to install them in the proper locations.
+**PatchIt!** does not and will never attempt to pull all the files from a sub-folder or scattered files and attempt to install them in the proper locations.

 **An example ZIP archive layout can be found below.**